ChandraManiThakur1234/InventoryProject/README.md

 User can register from the register page, he can select the option if he is admin or not.
 The admin password is hardcoded in frontend.<br>
 The user if registered succcessfully, then only he can login else need to create account.<br>
 The user can can add inventory details and see all the inventories added to the codebase. <br>
+The spring-boot-starter-mail has been successfully implemented, and the mail is triggered in every 30 minutes.

 ## Backend <br>
 Technologies used : Spring Tool Suite, MYSQLWorkbench, Java <br>